Rod Marsh: Early years

 Marsh was born in the Perth suburb of Armadale on 4 November 1947 to Barbara and Ken Marsh.
 Marsh played backyard cricket with his older brother Graham, who became a professional golfer and won eleven times on the European Tour.
 Both brothers represented Western Australia at cricket at schoolboy level.
 Marsh played his first competitive match at the age of eight for the Armadale under-16s, where he also kept wicket.
 At thirteen he captained the state schoolboys' team, and joined the West Perth district club.

 When he debuted for West Perth's first XI he was a specialist batsman, as Western Australia wicketkeeper Gordon Becker also represented the club.
 In order to further his keeping, Marsh joined the University club.
 He formed a bond with Dennis Lillee in 1966 at a time when Marsh was serving as a trainee teacher with the University Club.
 Since then, he has been dubbed as Lillee's partner-in-crime by pundits.

 Marsh made his first-class debut for Western Australia, again as a specialist batsman, against the touring West Indies in 1968–69.
-He had an unusual match, scoring 0 and 104.
-His whirlwind knock of 104 on state debut against a fancied West Indian bowling attack which comprised Garfield Sobers, Charlie Griffith and Wes Hall.
+He had an unusual match, scoring 0 and a whirlwind knock of 104 on state debut against a fancied West Indian bowling attack which comprised Garfield Sobers, Charlie Griffith and Wes Hall.